 Bethel Woods Center for the Arts, Bethel, NY

 Drive through a one-mile route for an outta sight holiday light display.
 Highlights include a 120-foot Twinkle Tunnel, Groovy Way and Enchanted Forest and Santa’s Workshop.
 Afterward, stop in the Holiday Hub for food by the fire, sweet treats and holiday drinks.
-On Family Fridays there will also be scavenger hunts, live music and storytelling.
-Walkthrough Wednesdays lets visitors see the display on foot.
+Most weekends will feature live music, children’s activities and holiday shopping.
+Walkthrough Mondays lets visitors see the display on foot.
 The display is open from 5-10 p.m.
-November 23-January 3.
+November 25-January 1.

 Take a hayride along the resort’s 1.5-mile nature trail adorned with thousands of twinkling lights.
 Get cozy under blankets as you ride past scenes depicting your favorite holiday movies.
 The journey includes dinner, the hayride, holiday music, a visit from the Jolly Old Elf himself and hot chocolate at the end of the ride.
 Visit woodloch.com for dates and time.